Sony RX100 versus Sony RX1

 Both the RX100 and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX100 was replaced by the Sony RX100 II, while the RX1 was followed by the Sony RX1R.

 So what conclusions can be drawn?
-Which of the two cameras – the Sony RX100 or the Sony RX1 – has the upper hand?
+Is there a clear favorite between the Sony RX100 and the Sony RX100?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.